danielgrigg/cmake-externals-demo/README.md

 # Running

-+ Mac OS X
+./exdemo-run.sh

+The exdemo-run.sh script ensures libexru is correctly loaded and should work on most unixes.

+The test file is written to /tmp/externals.exr.
+On Mac OS X:

-  exdemo && open /tmp/externals.exr
+open /tmp/externals.exr

 Copyright &copy; 2013 Daniel C Grigg